Naviden/Introduction-to-XAI/Tools/LIME_examples/How LIME works.md

 ```

 #### Step 2: Weight Calculation
-Weights are assigned based on proximity to Alice's actual features (Age: 35, Education: Bachelor’s), using an exponential kernel with $ \sigma = 3 $ for simplicity:
+Weights are assigned based on proximity to Alice's actual features (Age: 35, Education: Bachelor’s), using an exponential kernel with $\sigma = 3$ for simplicity:

 $Weights = exp(-(distance^2) / 9)$